L0g0rhythm/WinOpti/README.md

-# **Windows Optimizer Script**
+# **WinOpti**

-The **Windows Optimizer** script is a powerful tool to enhance your system’s performance.
+The **WinOpti** script is a powerful tool to enhance your system’s performance.
 It cleans up temporary files, clears browser caches, removes unnecessary logs, and terminates resource-hogging processes.
 It’s designed to improve system speed and free up valuable disk space.

 ## 🚀 **Features**